isomorphic-software/smartclient-docs/classes/Messaging.md

 ### Description
 URL where the MessagingServlet has been installed.
 See the server-side JavaDoc for details on the MessagingServlet.

 **Flags**: IR

----
-## ClassAttr: Messaging.useWebSocket

-### Description
-Whether to attempt to use the WebSocket protocol for Realtime Messaging.
-Enabled by default.
-When enabled, the webSocket protocol is preferred and tried first, but a failure to initially connect using webSockets causes the client to fall back to http push.

-See [Messaging overview](../kb_topics/messaging.md#kb-topic-real-time-messaging) for more detail on messaging protocols.

-Note that once a successful connection using the webSocket protocol is established, the protocol is marked as available and will be used until the client browser page is reloaded (at which point it will again be preferred, but backed off if the initial connection fails).

-**Flags**: IR

----
-## ClassAttr: Messaging.connectTimeout

-### Description
-Number of milliseconds to wait when initiating a server connection before dropping the attempt and trying again.

-**Flags**: IR